matsoftware/swift-code-metrics/README.md

 This is a _Python 3_ script that depends on _matplotlib_, _adjustText_, _pyfunctional_ and _pygraphviz_.

-This latest package depends on the [Graphviz](https://www.graphviz.org/download/) binary that must be installed.
+This latest package depends on the [Graphviz](https://www.graphviz.org/download/) binary that must be installed before.
+If you're in a Mac environment, you can install it directly with `brew install graphviz`.

 ## Usage